AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-a-community.md

 Invite business partners to join a community so they can share data.

-**Note:** The business partner must already belong to a tenant in OCS.
+**Note:** The business partner must already belong to a tenant in Aveva&trade; Data Hub.

 Two different users must perform the following procedure to invite and add a tenant to a community: